 The best place for any printer is closest to those who use it most.
 Not only does this save employee time by reducing the time spent walking to the printer, but it also reduces distractions to other employees who may not use the printers as frequently.

-- Send out a request to each employee, asking them how frequently their job requires that they print.
+- Ask.
+Send out a request to each employee, asking them how frequently their job requires that they print.
 Also, ask them what kind of printing they do the most.

-- Make a map of your office layout, labeling each employee’s workspace.
+- Map.
+Make a map of your office layout, labeling each employee’s workspace.
 You can either do this physically on a whiteboard or a piece of paper or using an office layout mapping software program.

-- After you’ve listed each employee’s workspace, determine a time span and print quantity to use as an index for each workspace.
-This can be either be how many pages they print a day on average or how many trips they take to the printer in a day, week, or month.
+- Determine use.
+After you’ve listed each employee’s workspace, determine a time span and print quantity to use as an index for each workspace.
+This can either be how many pages they print a day on average or how many trips they take to the printer in a day, week, or month.

 Designated Printer Areas